 If it still doesn’t work, please contact us.

-You can put money on your key or card at any Post Office, PayPoint or Payzone agent.
+You can put money on your key or card at any service station or shop where you see the PayPoint or Payzone signs, or at all participating Post Offices.

 Yes, your electricity meter collects standing charges and debt on a daily basis, even if no electricity has been used.
 Please make sure that enough credit is put on the meter to cover these charges.
 If you don’t, your meter will go into debt, which will be collected the next time you put money on your meter.